binarystash/roundabout/readme.md

 # Roundabout

-This fork of [jQuery Roundabout](https://github.com/fredleblanc/roundabout) allows you to define the depth of elements visible.
+This fork of [jQuery Roundabout](https://github.com/fredleblanc/roundabout) allows you to define the depth of visible elements.
 It retains all the options of the original plugin.

 ## Usage